criteo/biggraphite/README.md

 - `biggraphite.accessor` exposes the public API to store/retrieve metrics
 - `biggraphite.metadata_cache` implements a machine-local cache using [LMDB](https://lmdb.readthedocs.io) so that one does not need a round-trip for each call to `accessor`
 - `biggraphite.plugins.*` implements integration with Carbon and Graphite
-- `biggraphite.backends.*` implements the storage backends (eg: Cassandra-specific code)
+- `biggraphite.drivers.*` implements the storage backends (eg: Cassandra-specific code)

 # Disclaimer